vsrinivas/fuchsia/docs/objects/futex.md

 ### Differences from Linux futexes

-Note that all of the magenta futex operations key off of the virtual address of an userspace pointer.
+Note that all of the zircon futex operations key off of the virtual address of an userspace pointer.
 This differs from the Linux implementation, which distinguishes private futex operations (which correspond to our in-process-only ones) from ones shared across